THE PLATFORM

 • Free option but paid plans for more extensive features

-Evernote is a well-known app that is great for writing and offers a wide variety of writing and embedding options.
+Evernote is one of the most well-known writing apps for Android.
+It offers a wide variety of writing and embedding options.
 The folder system inside Evernote can help you keep similar notes together.
 You can also use their tags for a similar reason.

 Evernote is an app that has been around for quite some time, so you don't need to worry about the app crashing or glitching.